avastamin/derived_bus_stoppage_from_GIS_data/README.md

  ![Control pannel](static/assets/img/map_control.png?raw=true "Control Panel")

 ### How to use this application:
-    1.clone or download the files
+ 1. clone or download the files
  2. Go to the directory and intall Virtual environment `virtualenv --no-site-packages --distribute .env`
  3. run Virtual Environment `source .env/bin/activate`
  4. To install all dependency `pip install -r requirements.txt`
  5. Run the application `python application.py`
  6. Open your browser and see on `http://localhost:5000/`

   ![Map View](static/assets/img/map_view.png?raw=true "Map View")